montest/montest.github.io/_posts/2023-04-07-StochasticMethodsForOptimQuantifWithPyTorchPart2.md

 ### Stochastic Competitive Learning Vector Quantization algorithm

-In order to build an optimal, one can use a Stochastic Gradient Descent, also called the CLVQ algorithm, in order to build an optimal quantizer.
+Then, using the gradient, one can use a Stochastic Gradient Descent, also called the CLVQ algorithm in order to build an optimal quantizer.
 Let $x^{[n]}$ be the quantizer of size $N$ obtained after $n$ iterations, the Stochastic CLVQ method with initial condition $x^0$ is defined as follows

 $$
 	x^{[n+1]} = x^{[n]} - \gamma_{n+1} \nabla \textit{q}_{2,N} (x^{[n]}, \xi_{n+1})